Shinnerbots is a term that refers to Sinn Fein supporters on the Internet.

 - Bot: A person or program that works in an automated fashion.

-This phrase is popular amongst people who believe that Sinn Fein supporters work together in order to dominate online discussions.
+This phrase is popular among people who believe that Sinn Fein supporters work together in order to dominate online discussions.

 In other words, they believe that supporters of the party will band together in an effort to “drown out” opposing viewpoints.